Contact

 Design Building 338

-Dipl.–ING, Hanover, Germany, 1996
+Dipl.–ING, University of Hanover, Germany, 1996

-M.L.A., University of Massachusetts, 1995
+MLA, University of Massachusetts Amherst, 1995

-Frank’s work centers on strategies to rebuild urban environments through ecology, community, art and aesthetics in an interwoven comprehensive approach.
+Professor Sleegers' work centers on strategies to rebuild urban environments through ecology, community, art and aesthetics in an interwoven comprehensive approach.
 He teaches design studios and courses in landscape architecture and urban design.
+He engages in underserved communities within the setting of urban design studios and design laboratories.

-Frank engages in underserved communities within the setting of urban design studios and design laboratories.
-As Associate Director of UMass Amherst Design Center in Springfield, MA he provides meaningful community service learning experience for students and connects them with professional design and planning.
-Through this work and mentorship his students won numerous awards and design competitions.
+As the Associate Director of UMass Amherst Design Center in Springfield, MA, Frank Sleegers provides meaningful community service learning experience for students and connects them with professional design and planning.
+Through this work and mentorship, his students have won numerous awards and design competitions.
+He has also served as the Director of the department's Zube Lecture series, which invites landscape architecture and regional planning experts to give weekly talks for students, faculty, and other audiences at UMass Amherst.

-Frank Sleegers practices as a landscape architect with projects in Berlin and Hamburg(GER).
-Built works include parks, plazas and gardens.
-Frank’s public art focuses on urban places to transform their perception.
+Professor Sleegers practices as a landscape architect with projects in Berlin and Hamburg.
+Built works include parks, plazas, and gardens.
+His public art focuses on urban places meant to transform perceptions.
 His recent work experiments with spontaneous urban vegetation on leftover sites.
+Sleegers' scholarly work investigates human perception and design aesthetics in relationship to stormwater management.
+His recent publications focus on the design philosophy and oeuvre of German landscape architect Gustav Lange.

 Courses

-LANDARCH 497A/497B - Senior Studio Urban Design
+LANDARCH 497A/497B: Senior Studio Urban Design

-LANDARCH 191/591 - Graphics and Landscape Representation
+LANDARCH 191/591: Graphics and Landscape Representation

-LANDARCH 597Q - Urban Design Workshop
+LANDARCH 597Q: Urban Design Workshop

-LANDARCH 607/608 - Graduate Studio Urban Design
+LANDARCH 607/608: Graduate Studio Urban Design